-The 23-year-old woman, Carlina White, says she always knew she wasn’t her kidnapper’s child.
-She didn’t have anything to base this on, other than a vague sense of knowing that something wasn’t right.
+Carlina White, now a 29-year-old woman, says she always knew she wasn’t her kidnapper’s child.
+She didn’t have anything to base this on other than a vague sense of knowing that something wasn’t right.

 I cannot imagine meeting the mother you were stolen from as a child.
-And this made me wonder, do dogs and cats think about the parents and siblings they were separated from in early life?
+And this made me wonder: Do dogs and cats think about the parents and siblings they were separated from in early life?
 Do their mothers wonder what happened to them?
-Would they recognize them if they met them later in life?
+And would they recognize them if they met later in life?

 A basic principle of evolution is that the fundamental driving force for any species is to reproduce.

-Individually this means that a species will protect its close family members or others with similar DNA before aligning with strangers.
-You will protect your child before your sister, your sister before your cousin, your cousin before your friend, etc., because the closer the familial relation, the more of your DNA that person will share.
+This means that a species will protect its close family members or others with similar DNA before aligning with strangers.
+For instance, you will protect your child before your sister, your sister before your cousin, your cousin before your friend and so on because the closer the familial relation, the more DNA that person will share with you.

 Thus, by protecting the closer family member, you are protecting your own imprint on the world.

-So it stands to reason that nature will set things up so it is easy for people to recognize who is close family and who is a distant cousin, whether by smell, sight or some other deeply subconscious method.
+So it stands to reason that nature will set things up so it’s easy for people to recognize who is close family and who is a distant cousin, whether by smell, sight or some other deeply subconscious biological method.

 - A 1994 study “demonstrated that offspring recognize the scent of their mother … after 2 years of continuous separation.”

 - Other researchers later showed “that dogs recognize the scent of their mothers after 6 years, and, possibly, as long as 10 years after separation.”